christy723/Forecasts-the-next-president-for-the-United-States-by-Age-Gender-State-Race-Education-and-Work/README.md

 # Forecasts-the-next-president-for-the-United-States-by-Age-Gender-State-Race-Education-and-Work

 The report is forecasting the next president for the United States by Age Gender State Race Education and Work.

-The data cleaning R code is used to clean the dataset download online
+There are two data cleaning r code which help cleaning the dataset we download online.